Common Questions

 Photo by James Harrison on Unsplash.

-So, the short answer for this question is yes, of course software engineering is a good career.
 We wrote a whole post about happiness among software engineers.
 And, yes, you can correctly presume I’m happy doing so as well.
 Thank you for asking.

 To back up this short answer, we can look at some short details about what software engineers can expect during their career: